 - Party sponsor is responsible for helping clean-up after the party.
 Clean up includes proper disposal of all party materials and returning the furniture to the original location.
 For those facilities that require a security deposit, any additional time required by lifeguards to clean up will be deducted from the deposit.

 - The pool party sponsor may also be required to pay an additional rental fee and security deposit, depending upon the Association.
-Please contact Indianapolis Pool Management or your Homeowners Association for further information.
+Please contact Aquatic Management of Indianapolis or your Homeowners Association for further information.

 - Some HOA's do not allow alcohol.
 Please check with your HOA.